danielmaartens/span_challenge_nodejs/README.md

 # span_challenge_nodejs #

+### League Rank Calculator

-This is a command-line application that will calculate the ranking table for a soccer league.
+This is a command-line application written in `NodeJS` that will calculate the ranking table for a soccer league.

 ### Requirements